- Grand Canyon University - B.S or M.Ed. in Early Childhood Education and Elementary Education

 - District of Columbia

 The Job Duties of Today’s Early Childhood Educators

-As an early childhood educator, you are responsible for providing safe and developmentally appropriate programs that are aligned with all relevant federal and state initiatives.
-Your job duties will include:
+As an early childhood educator, you’re responsible for providing safe and developmentally appropriate programs that align with all relevant federal and state policies.
+Job duties include:

 - Adapting daily routines to meet the interest and needs of the individual child and the group